-Figure 4.3 Map of the Money Knob area showing "wetlands" in green pattern, initial and expanded archaeological study area, and the location of cultural features identified in the survey.
+Figure 4.3 Map of the Money Knob area showing the archaeological study area, the location of cultural features identified in the survey, wetlands as currently assigned under the USACE preliminary wetlands interpretation, and the USACE permit area.
 The Elliott Highway runs across the southern portion of the map area.